cicorias/njit-dbms-project1/Project-Report-Del1.md

 ## Challenges
 - how are room rates changed over time; how does this affect discounts periods.
+- an area that we are still thining on is linkage between reviews and what is being reviewed - rooms, service, breakfast.

 # Enhanced Entity Relationship Diagram (EERD)
 ![eerd](./diagrams/hotel-entity-0.1.png)